ibm-cloud-docs/power-iaas/configuring-private-network.md

 ## Using Megaport to directly connect to the IBM Cloud Power infrastructure
 {: #cpn-connect-megaport}

+You can connect directly to the IBM Cloud Power infrastructure through [Megaport](https://www.megaport.com/services/ibm-cloud/){: new_window}{: external} exchange.
+You must engage Megaport directly to procure the bandwidth.
+You must also open a secondary ticket with IBM Power to perform the connection.

 When connecting to the IBM Cloud Power infrastucture by using a Direct Link with Megaport, the Virtual Cross Connect (VXC) forms the layer 2 component of the connection.
 Layer 3 BGP connectivity is established directly between the customer and IBM Cloud.

 The benefit to creating IBM Direct Link by using Megaport: